Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Proofs

 \annotate[yshift=-0.8em]{below}{missingness}{Missingness process} \annotate[yshift=-0.4em]{below}{comp}{Standard deviation} \annotate[yshift=0.4em]{above}{error}{Variance of unobserved data}

-where the missingness process is represented through (i) $\rho_g = \text{Corr}(O, X \mid G = g)$, the unobserved correlation between the observation indicator and the ground truth covariate values and (ii) $\alpha_g = \mathbb{E}[O \mid G = g]$, the observation rate in group $g$, which is observable.
+where the missingness process is represented through (i) $\rho_g = \text{Corr}(O, X \mid G = g)$, the unobserved correlation between the observation indicator and the ground truth covariate values, and (ii) $\alpha_g = \mathbb{E}[O \mid G = g]$, the observation rate in group $g$, which is observable.
 Other values impacting the reconstruction error are reflective of the underlying covariate distribution.
 This includes $\sigma^2_{X \mid G = g} = \text{Var}(X \mid G = g)$, the ground truth variance of the covariate in the group $g$; and $\sigma^2_{X \mid O = 0, G = g}$, the variance of the unobserved values of this same group.

-Under the same assumptions, one can compute the reconstruction error in a group $g$ using population mean imputation as a function of the previously-defined quantity $B^{group}_{g}$: \annotate[yshift=0.8em]{above}{group}{Group imputation bias} \annotate[yshift=-0.5em]{below}{penalty}{Difference between group- and population- observed means}
+Under the same assumptions, one can compute the group-specific reconstruction error of population mean imputation as a function of $B^{group}_{g}$, noted in Equation~\ref{eq:bias:group} as the term in parenthesis (labelled in magenta): \annotate[yshift=0.8em]{above}{group}{Group imputation bias} \annotate[yshift=-0.5em]{below}{penalty}{Difference between group- and population- observed means}

 \proof{Proof.} First, we express the reconstruction error of a constant imputation strategy considering each covariate independently.
 For clarity, we denote by $\neg O$ if $O = 0$, $\neg G$ if $G \neq g$.